 Cache backends

-A variety of storage backends exists.
+There are a variety of different storage backends.
 They have different characteristics and can be used for different caching needs.
-The best backend depends on a given server setup and hardware, as well as cache type and usage.
-A backend should be chosen wisely, as a wrong decision could end up actually slowing down a TYPO3 installation.
+The best backend depends on your server setup and hardware, as well as cache type and usage.
+A backend should be chosen wisely, as the wrong backend can slow down your TYPO3 installation.

 Backend API